JoeyStanley/joeyr/README.md

     distance, only it’s meant to work within a `tidyverse` pipeline of commands.
 Like the `pillai` function, it’s designed so that you can get the values you want without interrupting your flow.

+  - `tidy_anae` makes it easy to do vowel formant normalization using the method described in the *Atlas of North American English* using just one line of code within a tidyverse pipeline.
+This is my current favorite normalization procedure and I was sick of writing large blocks of code in all my scripts, so I wrapped it up as a package.

 ## Group 3: `ggplot2` themes